HSBC bosses try to quell banker anger over bonus cuts

-LONDON (BLOOMBERG) - HSBC Holdings' chief executive officer Noel Quinn and his top lieutenants were forced to defend bonus cuts to unhappy investment bankers and traders after a year marked by hectic dealmaking and volatile markets.
+LONDON • HSBC Holdings' chief executive officer Noel Quinn and his top lieutenants were forced to defend bonus cuts to unhappy investment bankers and traders after a year marked by hectic dealmaking and volatile markets.

 A spokesman for HSBC declined to comment.